(CBCL, TRF, YSR, SCICA,

 based syndromes, substance use, Internalizing, Externalizing,

-consisting of items of particular concern to clinicians.
+scale consisting of items of particular concern to clinicians.

 The profiles display scale scores in relation to norms for